-Tilt the front of the shelf up and guide the shelf into the slots at a desired height.
-Slide the shelf in then lower the front of the shelf.
+Tilt the front of the shelf up and guide the shelf into the slots at a desired héight, keeping shelf holder down.
+(1) Slide the shelf in, then lower the front of the shelf.
+(2)

 Make sure that shelves are level from one side to the other.
-Failure to do so may result in the shelf falling or spilling food.
+Failure to do so may result in the shelf falling or food spilling.